hyperfocalHQ/pollen-docs/motivations.md

 ### Performant

-The entire Pollen framework weighs **less than 1.5kb**.
+The entire Pollen framework weighs less than 1.3kb.
 Pollen will never grow into a monolithic framework, and you don’t need to worry about stripping it out when moving from prototype to production.